 CV skills lesson one: Writing a successful CV@headingTag>

-This lesson is designed to help students build an understanding of how to write an impactful CV, as well as the types of information they should include based on their transferable skills, interests and experience.
+This curriculum linked lesson plan is designed to help students build an understanding of how to write an impactful CV.
+They will also consider the types of information they should include based on their transferable skills, interests, and experience.
+Students will apply this learning and self-reflection to drafting their own CV using a template included in the lesson.

 Lesson learning outcomes